totem-tech/documentation/crowdloan/crowdloan-proposition-original.md

 This is the payout stage for both the Pledge contributions and the final total bonuses earned by contributors.

-At this point all the necessary information is available to calculate and assess the Cap acheivements, contributor bonuses and referral rewards.
+At this point all the necessary information is available to calculate and assess the Cap achievements, contributor bonuses and referral rewards.

 **_In the following pages we outline how you can participate in the Crowdloan_**